resola-ai/jobs/frontend/readme.md

 ## Requirements

 - +5 years proven work experience as a Front-end developer
-- Communicate clearly and effectively at all levels in English
 - In-depth understanding of the entire web development process
 - Understanding of layout aesthetics
-- Knowledge of multiple front-end languages and libraries (e.g. HTML/CSS, Javascript, Tailwind CSS)
+- Experience with multiple front-end languages and libraries (e.g. HTML/CSS, Javascript, Tailwind CSS)
-- Knowledge of multiple frameworks (e.g. React, VueJS)
+- Experience with multiple frameworks (e.g. ReactJS, VueJS)
-- Familiarity with browser testing and debugging
+- Experience with browser testing and debugging
-- Familiarity with development tools (e.g. Git, Docker)
+- Experience with development tools (e.g. Git, Github, Docker)
-- Familiarity with software like Adobe Suite
+- Experience with software like Adobe Suite
+- Communicate clearly and effectively at all levels in English
-- Excellent communication and teamwork skills
+- Excellent communication skills and can collaborate effectively with stakeholders at different levels of seniority
 - Great attention to detail
 - Organizational skills

 ## Nice to have

 - Familiarity integrating third party APIs
-- Can communicate in Japanese with our internal team
+- Can communicate in Japanese with our internal teams
 - Experience developing and operating SaaS products and services
-- Backend development
+- Familiarity with back-end development

 ## Why it would be awesome to work with us

-- We are a distributed team in a multi cultural environment 40+ engineers from 9 nationalities
+- We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
-- 60% engineers from Vietnam
 - 5 SaaS products in production
 - Mix of on-site(40%) and remote (60%)
 - Only work from Mon-Fri
 - Flexible working schedule on demand.
 We don’t cling to your time, we only manage the performance & results

 ## Tech stack